 Conclusions

-This review demonstrates that SSB are a significant risk factor for dental caries and erosion and that the strength of the relationship between these outcomes and the exposure depends on the level of consumption with a clear dose-response relationship between SSB consumption and dental caries.
+This review demonstrates that SSB consumption is a significant risk factor for dental caries and erosion and that the strength of the relationship between these outcomes and the exposure depends on the level of consumption with a clear dose-response relationship between SSB consumption and dental caries.
 The current body of evidence surrounding the effect of SSB consumption on oral health is consistent with the literature, of good quality and certainty and provides a timely opportunity to inform future public health policies to reduce SSB consumption, including sugar taxation.

 FUNDING